Pine Tree Apple Classic Fund

 Your generous financial support of PTACF and the PTATC helps provide vital information to cancer specialists around the world and supports the healing of the patient’s whole body when receiving treatment.

-PTACF Celebrates 40th Anniversary With $420,000 Year-End Gift To Children's Minnesota Foundation!
+PTACF Celebrates 40th Anniversary With Two Year-End Gifts Totaling $435K To Children's Minnesota Foundation!

-The Pine Tree Apple Classic Fund proudly concluded its 40th Anniversary celebration of the Pine Tree Apple Tennis Classic today by presenting a year-end gift of $420,000 to Children’s Minnesota Foundation in continuing its longstanding tradition of supporting the groundbreaking work at Children’s Minnesota.
-This gift will continue advancing critical research initiatives in rare tumor cancer, rehabilitation, and point-of-care/survivorship programs at Children’s Minnesota.
+The Pine Tree Apple Classic Fund proudly concluded its 40th Anniversary celebration of the Pine Tree Apple Tennis Classic by presenting two year-end gifts totaling $435,000 to Children’s Minnesota Foundation in continuing its longstanding tradition of supporting the groundbreaking work at Children’s Minnesota.
+These gifts will continue advancing critical research initiatives in rare tumor cancer, rehabilitation, and point-of-care/survivorship programs at Children’s Minnesota.

 Allocation of Funds